bakins/kubernetes-envoy-example/README.md

 * _item_ - [gRPC](https://grpc.io/) service written in PHP (more on this below).
 Inventory of items.

-The basic flow of data through the service is:
+The basic flow of data through the service is

 ![Logical Architecture](./logical.png)

 Services do not communicate directly with one another.
 All communication is via Envoy.
 An Envoy instance - named _ingress_ - acts as the entrypoint into the cluster.
 This is similar to the "[Service to service plus front proxy](https://lyft.github.io/envoy/docs/intro/deployment_types/front_proxy.html)" example.

-So the network flow of data is:
+The network flow of data is

 ![Service Communication](./communication.png)

 ## Services Detail